 St Peter Canisius and the Jesuits

 Jesuits, Franciscans, Premonstratensians, Carmelites, Servites, Capuchins, Ursulines.
 Visitors to Innsbruck usually walk past many monasteries without realising it.
 The Jesuits were probably the most politically influential order in the history of the city.
 The "Soldaten Christi" were founded by the former nobleman and officer Ignatius of Loyola (1491 - 1556).
 Loyola was a moral reformer.
 Unlike Luther, he wanted to change the church, but not without the Pope as its head.
-The Jesuits focussed on better training for the clergy and higher moral standards based on Christian roots in everyday church life.
+In their zeal for reform, the Jesuits focussed on better training for the clergy and higher moral standards based on Christian roots in everyday church life.
+Their most important contribution was the founding of schools and universities.
+Protestant countries and cities had begun to German schoolsacademies and grammar schools.
+As many subjects as possible should be able to read in order to find piety and salvation in individual and direct Bible reading.
+The Jesuits, on the other hand, concentrated on educating the elite and thus gained lasting influence in the centres of power of the Catholic states.
+Not only aristocrats, priests and politicians, but also civil servants were educated in schools and colleges.

-Through skilful structures, discipline and organisation, adopted from the military, the Order grew rapidly and managed to establish a special relationship with the Habsburgs during the Counter-Reformation.
+Thanks to the educational system, skilful structures, discipline and organisation adopted from the military, the Order grew rapidly and managed to establish a special relationship with the Habsburgs during the Counter-Reformation.
 Many members of the dynasty can be recognised in their rule and actions as having been influenced by the order from which they received their education.
 Jesuits such as Bartholomew Viller or Wilhelm Lamormaini were politically influential as confessors and advisors to the Habsburgs in the early modern period.
 It is no coincidence that the Jesuits are still the adversaries of the Freemasons in countless conspiracy theories and novels and are regarded by many as the modern-day equivalent of the James Bond villain.

 A keen supporter of the Jesuits in Tyrol was the Tyrolean prince and later Emperor Ferdinand I. Like Ignatius of Loyola, he had grown up in Spain.
 He had just as many difficulties with the customs of the Germans and the non-existent Reformation movement in Spain as he did with the language.
 The Tyrolean population, on the other hand, were alienated from their sovereign, who, with his foreign court, could easily be mistaken for an occupying power.
 A connecting element between the two worlds was the Roman Church, especially the Jesuits.

-For all their love of science, mysticism returned to everyday church life under the Jesuits.
+For all their love of science, mysticism also returned to everyday church life under the Jesuits.
 Passion plays, Easter sepulchres, processions and feast days were intended to soften the strict principles of the faith with drama and spectacle.
+The Marian Congregation, known as the MK in Innsbruck in the 1960s and 70s, was one of the largest youth centres in Europe.
+In a modern sense, it can certainly be seen in the tradition of the Church's gentle introduction to the faith and the education of young people.

 The Jesuit order, fully committed to popular belief, was also highly motivated when it came to persecuting witches and people of other faiths.
 In the then recently discovered New World in America and Asia, the Jesuits were eager to proselytise the local pagan population.
 St Francis Xavier, one of Ignatius of Loyola's first companions, died on a missionary journey in China.
 In a side chapel of the Jesuit church in Innsbruck, this Soldaten Christi an altar was consecrated.